ISSArt-LLC/ISSArt-LLC.github.io/posts/2020-05-07-natural-language-processing-and-its-application-in-various-business-areas-to-optimize-processes.md

 You bet!
 The exciting combination of Artificial intelligence and Natural Language Processing has helped machines like Alexa to offer ready-service to customers.

-Much as we praise Alexa for helping us in our daily chores, the fact is machines like Alexa don’t readily understand human language.
+Much as we praise Alexa for helping us in our daily chores, the fact is machines like Alexa don't readily understand human language.

 Unlike humans, language learning is a tedious, time-consuming, and complicated process for machines.
 Why?
 For one, they tend to look at language in the form of data- loads of indecipherable, upended, and unstructured data.
-Another thing being, machines don’t understand grammar and context.
+Another thing being, machines don't understand grammar and context.

 Now with Artificial Intelligence getting smarter and sophisticated, [Natural Language Processing](https://issart.com/services/natural-language-processing-text-analysis/) (NLP), along with AI, is aiding computers to understand human language better.